jpniederer/Dev-eryday/_drafts/2017-7-16-Weekly-Update-July-9-15.markdown

 date: 2017-7-16 13:12:00 +0000
 categories: Dev-eryday
 ---
 I learned a lot this week.
 I dove deep in to Redux by implementing my own version of the tool.
 Using createStore, dispatch, getState, and a reducer makes it a lot easier to handle state in a React application.
 Using a state container allows for simple patterns for accessing state within components.
-Using the official [Redux][red] library elevates the React tool set.
+Using the official [Redux][red] library elevates the React tool set but it's a great exercise to build one from scratch.

 Outside of hitting React hard, I completed Steven Pressfield's *[War of Art][art]*.
-It' a great book.
+It' a great book about how professionals work and what sets them apart from amateurs.
 I'm working on a post that examines what software developers can do to fight resistance using the practical advice presented in *War of Art*.
 Software development is a creative act and Pressfield's guidance is worth taking to heart.
+I'm sure that the advice could be applied to any field.
+We all need help getting to work from time to time.

 Finished
 --------